Lewandowski Hearing Devolves into Bedlam as Democrats Lose Control

 Collins also mocked Democrats for billing the hearing as part of an impeachment inquiry, and not a regular oversight hearing.

 “They can’t sell the product, so they just keep packaging it differently,” he said.
-“I think we should call this for what it is, it’s just another simple oversight hearing …i t’s become ‘Let’s read the Mueller report for audio book.'”
+“I think we should call this for what it is, it’s just another simple oversight hearing …it’s become ‘Let’s read the Mueller report for audio book.'”

 Collins also noted that Lewandowski had testified in front of Congress three separate times, as well as to former Special Counsel Robert Mueller, and he blamed Democrats for not working with him and other witnesses to make the hearings more fruitful.